mikeos-tech/dictionary-sync/README.md

 1. You need to have a folder to put the files in you wish to have synchronised, you can use an existing folder or create a new one and call it anything you want.
 I called mine *.vim_spell* and will use that in the examples.
 You could use a folder that already has a *git* repository, providing it can be used similarly to  way the way this works.

 Create or move into the folder you wish to use and go into it with a terminal.
 If that folder isn't a *git* repository you will need to use the following commands to create one.
-The second command names the branch (there will only be one) *main*
+The second command names the branch *main* (there will only be one).

       git init
       git branch -m main

-As this repository isn't intended to be of interest to anyone else it doesn't need anything like a *readme.md* file.
+As this repository isn't intended to be of interest to anyone else it doesn't need a *readme.md* file.

 ---